uga-libraries/GitHub_Standards/Code_README_Standard.md

 (source: https://github.com/uga-libraries/general-aip)

 # Getting Started
+If there are unittests or testing procedures, provide a short description and a link to any external documentation or tests within the repository.

 ## Dependencies
 Provide a list of packages or external libraries required for this code to run or direct a user to the requirements.txt file.
 Give an example of how to install the dependencies.